 - Model self-control.
-When something frustrating happens to you, show self-control, then discuss it with your child.
+Show self-control when something frustrating happens to you, then discuss it with your child.
 “I didn’t want to drop this whole bag of groceries, but it happened, so let’s pick up the apples together and count each one.”

 - Praise your child for using self-control.
 When you see your child using self-control, point it out and tell them how proud you are.
-Acknowledge that it is difficult, and it means they’re turning into a big girl/boy.
+Acknowledge that it is difficult, and know that it means they’re turning into a big girl/boy.

 - Allow playdates.
 Playdates allow children to practice self-control around the unpredictability of other children.
 Talk to your child about sharing and turn-taking.